GTV (Australian TV station): News

-The station's evening news bulletin, Nine News Melbourne is presented by Peter Hitchener from Monday to Thursday and Alicia Loxley from Friday to Sunday.
-Sport is presented by Tony Jones on weeknights and Clint Stanaway on weekends and weather is presented by Livinia Nixon from Monday to Thursday and Madeline Spark from Friday to Sunday.

-Alicia Loxley is the fill-in news presenter for Peter Hitchener on weeknights, with Dougal Beatty being the fill-in presenter for Alicia Loxley on weekends.
-Madeline Spark presents the weather in place of Livinia Nixon.
+Nine News Melbourne is produced in, and presented from, the GTV-9 studios in Docklands by Alicia Loxley and Tom Steinfort (weeknights) and Peter Hitchener (weekends) with sport presenters Tony Jones (weeknights), Natalie Yoannidis and weather presenters TBA (Monday – Thursday) and Madeline Spark (Friday – Sunday).

-Nine News Melbourne is produced locally from Nine's Melbourne studios and is also simulcast on Light FM and streamed online.
-Nine News national bulletins (Nine Early Morning News, Nine Morning News and Nine News Now) are produced from Sydney although late newsbreaks at the weekend are produced from Melbourne and presented by Alicia Loxley.
+The 6PM main bulletin is also simulcast on community radio station Light FM and also streamed online.
+Nine News nationwide bulletins (Nine Early Morning News and Nine Morning News) are produced in, and presented from, the studios of TCN-9 in Sydney although late night news updates at the weekend are produced at GTV-9 and presented by Peter Hitchener.

-In May 2017, the station launched its first local afternoon news bulletin, Nine Afternoon News Melbourne, putting it head to head with rival station HSV-7's local afternoon news.
-The bulletin is presented by Alicia Loxley (Monday & Tuesday) and Dougal Beatty (Wednesday-Friday).
+In May 2017, the station launched its first local afternoon news bulletin, Nine Afternoon News Melbourne, putting it head-to-head with rival station HSV-7's local afternoon news.
+The bulletin is presented by Brett McLeod.